Eileen Davidson On Erika Girardi’s Personality: Is She Really Cold And Rude?

 Eileen Davidson is either loved or hated by viewers of The Real Housewives of Beverly Hills.
 Some people really appreciate her honesty and her opinions, as she has no problem calling people out.
-But others feel that she’s trying too hard to fit in and viewers don’t appreciate how she’s often going after veteran stars, like Lisa Vanderpump.
+But others feel that she’s trying too hard to fit in, and viewers don’t appreciate how she’s often going after veteran stars, like Lisa Vanderpump.
 It’s clear that these two don’t have much in common, so when Lisa started inviting people to Hong Kong in hopes of stopping the Yulin Festival, Eileen wanted to help out.

 Just last year, Davidson had been asked by Vanderpump to march with her in Los Angeles in hopes of spreading awareness about the festival, but Eileen Davidson decided to stay home, as it was her only day off.
 Vanderpump took offense to it, but Eileen is now revealing that she does want to help out, no matter what her co-star says.